rahulnpadalkar/Sheddit/README.md

 3. scheduledate field has to be a ISO Format string.

-4. scheduledate and provider is mandatory fields.
+4. scheduledate and provider are mandatory fields.

 ### ◾ getallschedules